michael2012z/BitBible/markdown/KJV/files/Job.md

 28. I went mourning without the sun: I stood up, and I cried in the congregation.

-29. I am a brother to dragons, and a companion to owls.owls: or, ostriches
+29. I am a brother to dragons, and a companion to owls.

 30. My skin is black upon me, and my bones are burned with heat.